Bishop City Park. Photo: Tucheh Stone

 Take a trip to what feels and looks like the top of the world.
 The Mammoth Mountain Panorama Gondola delivers panoramic views of the Sierra and White Mountains, Minarets, Mono Lake, Yosemite peaks and the town and valley below.
 At 11,053 ft. discover the history and wonder of the Sierra at the Eleven53 interpretive center with fun, interactive exhibits for all ages.
 Enjoy lunch with a view at the Eleven53 café.
 The gondola runs from 8:30am to 4pm daily – weather dependent.

 High above Bishop in the White Mountains are the world’s oldest living non-clonal organisms, the Great Basin Bristlecone Pine (Pinus longaeva).
 Growing between 9,800 and 11,000 feet in an all but inhospitable climate these trees live for thousands of years.
 A beautiful drive of about an hour (38 miles) on a paved, winding, mountain road takes you to the Schulman Grove Visitor Center.
 The interpretive center, open annually from approximately mid-May to November, weather permitting, has a large patio with picnic tables and boardwalks around the center from which many of the old trees can be seen.
-The center houses exhibits, video presentations, bookstore and gift shop.
-In the summer months rangers and staff give talks and lectures about these remarkable trees.
+The center houses exhibits, video presentations, a bookstore and a gift shop.
+In the summer months, rangers and staff give talks and lectures about these remarkable trees.

 Museums & Visitor Centers